An essential one sided boundary singularity for a $3$-dimensional area minimizing current in $\mathbb{R}^5$: Introduction

 \section{Introduction}

-In this series of three papers, \cite{ian2024uniqueness}, \cite{ianreinaldo2024regularity}, and the current paper, we address the question: "To what extent does Allard's boundary regularity theory hold in a higher multiplicity setting?".
-In this paper we give an example that shows the sharpness in the dimension of the theory we developed in \cite{ianreinaldo2024regularity}.
+This is the final paper in a series of three —\cite{ian2024uniqueness}, \cite{ianreinaldo2024regularity}, and the present article — providing a \textit{sharp} answer to a long-standing open question posed in Allard’s 1969 PhD thesis \cite{AllPhD} on the boundary regularity of area-minimizing $m$-currents in arbitrary dimension, codimension, and boundary multiplicity, under a convexity assumption.
+Our results sharply extend Allard’s celebrated 1975 boundary regularity theorem \cite{AllB} to the much more delicate and previously unexplored case of higher boundary multiplicity in the minimizing setting.
+Before our work, even the existence of a single regular boundary point was not known in this context.

-We prescribe a boundary surface that has non-trivial topology and will induce an essential singularity at the boundary of an area minimizing current for topological reasons.
-These methods are extremely flexible to construct essential boundary singularities and do not rely on the construction of a calibration.
+In this paper, we construct a \textit{family} of sharp examples that demonstrates the dimensional sharpness of the regularity theory we obtain in \cite{ianreinaldo2024regularity}.
+The construction relies on considering certain area-minimizing currents whose boundary has nontrivial topology.
+For topological reasons, this forces an essential singularity at the boundary of such an area-minimizing current.
+This makes the methods presented in this paper for constructing essential boundary singularities extremely flexible, and notably, they do not rely on constructing a calibration.

-In order to show the construction of the family of examples we show an excess decay type theorem at points of ''corner type''.
-The boundaries we consider in that setting consist of smooth surfaces with multiplicity meeting at a smooth $m-2$ dimensional common interface and we get decay to the tangent cone at the points in the common interface.
+As part of the study of these examples, we need to prove an excess decay-type theorem at points of ''corner type''.
+The boundaries considered here consist of smooth surfaces with multiplicity meeting along a smooth $m-2$ dimensional common interface and we get decay to the tangent cone at the points on this interface.
 Under a suitable ''multiplicity $1$'' assumption, every corner point is regular.

+The methods behind the construction of the examples go \textit{beyond} demonstrating the sharpness of the boundary regularity theory: they highlight a conceptually new and flexible mechanism which combines topological constraints with structural regularity results, producing a family of area-minimizing currents with essential boundary singularities.

+The problem of understanding regularity theory with higher multiplicity boundaries, in the precise form we study here, was first raised in Allard’s 1969 PhD thesis \cite{AllPhD}, and has remained open ever since.
+It was later highlighted in White’s famous list of open problems from the 1984 AMS Summer Institute in Geometric Measure Theory \cite[Problem~4.19]{GMT_prob}, and more recently in the ICM 2022 survey by De Lellis \cite{de2022regularity}.

 For a short survey, which announces the results in this article together with \cite{ian2024uniqueness} and \cite{ianreinaldo2024regularity}, we refer the reader to the proceeding article \cite{ian2024allard}.